-This independence has been strengthened by the Constitutional Council, as far such independence has been considered a general constitutional principle, despite a lack of language as part of the constitution on the matter.
+This independence has been strengthened by the Constitutional Council, as far such independence has been considered a general constitutional principle, despite the lack of a precise reference in the constitution itself.
 In addition, administrative courts can provide financial compensation and make public bodies financially accountable for errors or mistakes.
 By transferring to public authorities the duty to compensate even when an error is made by a private individual (for instance, a doctor working for a public hospital) it ensures that financial compensation is delivered quickly and securely to the plaintiff.
-After this, it is up to the public authority to claim remuneration from the responsible party.
 Gradually, the Constitutional Council has become a fully functional court, the role of which was dramatically increased through the constitutional reform of March 2008.
 Since then, any citizen can raise an issue of unconstitutionality before any lower court.
 The request is examined by the Supreme Court of Appeals or the Council of State, and might be passed to the Constitutional Council.
-The council's case load has increased from around 25 cases to more than 100 cases a year.
+The Council's case load has increased from around 25 cases to more than 100 cases a year, allowing for a thorough review of legislation.